 There are bus stops every 100 to 200 meters along the main highway in Batu Ferringhi, and buses come about every ten minutes.
 The Tropical Spice Garden is located about 2 km west of town.

-There is also a multitude of excellent options if you’d prefer to arrange transport from Georgetown ahead of time or combine a visit to the Tropical Spice Farm with a Penang island tour.
-You can also purchase tickets online ahead of time using the above link.
+There is also a multitude of excellent options (check out this one!) if you’d prefer to arrange transport from George Town ahead of time or combine a visit to the Tropical Spice Farm with a Penang island tour.

 Tropical Spice Garden with Young Children